UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

     - they are shared by many users (meaning many users are using these at the same time)
     - also for code development.
     - therefore login nodes shall only be used for lightweight work (transferring data, organising files/directories, creating jobs, managing jobs, ...)
-    - some very little work (quick compiling, a few seconds test runs) may be ok too, but if one is unsure how intrusive some work would be it is better to launch an interactive job on the cluster
+    - some very little work (quick compiling, a few seconds test runs) may be OK too, but if one is unsure how intrusive some work would be it is better to launch an interactive job on the cluster
       - if the compilation needs 8 cores and takes 2 hours, I would also submit the compilation to a compute node

 - is the home folder `/cluster/home/somebody` accessible from the login node?